Ammo Yousif

 Emmanuel Yousif better known as Ammo Yousif (born 1 July 1945) is am Iraqi former footballer who played as a forward for Iraq in the 1972 AFC Asian Cup.
 He played for the national team between 1968 and 1975.

-He scored the only goal for Iraq at the 1972 AFC Asian Cup against Thailand.
+He scored the only goal for Iraq at the 1972 AFC Asian Cup against Thailand and against Pakistan at the 1969 Friendship Cup.

 Career statistics

 Scores and results list Iraq's goal tally first.